-If you look at the Hebrew Bible you will note that chapter 20 ends with verse 44.
-Verses 45 through 49 fit in better with chapter 21.
-In chapter 20 we have witnessed an historic review of the nation of Israel from its conception by God to the present situation of Judgment which chapter 21 will get into.
+Apparently, if you look at the Hebrew Bible you will note that chapter 20 ends with verse 44.
+Verses 45 through 49 fits in better with chapter 21.
+In chapter 20, we have witnessed a historic review of the nation of Israel from its conception by God to the present situation of Judgment which chapter 21 will get into.

 God instructed Ezekiel to let out his emotions – ‘to sigh’ – to express his broken heart.
 The ‘smiting on the thigh’ is an extended display of grief and emotional meltdown.
 If you were here sitting and observing God’s Prophet, how would you react?
 Can you associate with the way He was feeling?
 What emotions are you hiding inside?
 Who do you have around you that you can support?

 - Are you afraid or ashamed to display your emotion?